What is Sensory Processing Disorder?

 Or, relating to food issues, the other side of the spectrum is when children use food as their sensory seeking item.
 They cannot seem to switch off and you start to think that they have hollow legs.
 They over-eat to get the sensory information that they are craving.

 So in conclusion, SPD is a challenge not only the children who are dealing with it, but the people and family in their lives.
 But it does not have to rule your life.
 There is help out there, and the knowledge is growing in regards to sensory issues.
 Just remember, as parents trust in your intuition that you think something may be not quite right with your child.
 SPD is not a disease, but it can have lasting impacts on a child’s growth and development in their outside world.
-There are health care providers out there that are able to help you in regards to this, and keep seeking the help you know and believe that your child needs.
-And in the words of a leading Psychologist, Dr. Lucy Miller – there is nothing wrong with children who have SPD; they are our “sensational kids”
+There are sensory integration trained OT’s that can help with a diagnosis and treatment.
+Keep seeking the help you know and believe that your child needs.
+And in the words of world renowned occupational therapist, Dr. Lucy Miller – there is nothing wrong with children who have SPD; they are our “sensational kids”

 Please join our Special Needs section on the forum if you would like to chat with other parents about Sensory Processing Disorder (SPD).